databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 `prediction_type` - either `regressor` or `classifier`

-`family_configs` - a dictionary that contains the `model_family` as the key and a dictionary of overrides as the value
+`family_configs` - a dictionary that contains the

+`model_family` as the key and a dictionary of overrides as the value

-Below is an example of calling the `FamilyRunner` class:
+Below is an example of calling the `run_family_runner` function:
 ```python
 ## Generic configuration
 experimentNamePrefix = "/Users/marygrace.moesta@databricks.com/AutoML"